sagnik/inkscape-svg-processing/README.md

 ## InkScapeSVG to PDFObjects

 PDF and SVG are both vector graphics, with considerable differences.
 PDF doesn't have a flat **object oriented representation** making it extremely hard to process.
 This repository contains Scala code for generating such a representation from PDFs.
 We expect an SVG file as the input.
-This SVG is produced by InkScape by converting a page of a PDF (see `src/test/resources/pg_0006.svg` for an example).
+This SVG is produced by InkScape by converting a page of a PDF (see [this](`src/test/resources/pg_0006.svg`) for an example).

-SVG produced by InkScape contains many information such as grouping elements, multiple transformation opertaions such as "rotate", "scale" etc. This is a fairly complicated hierarchical representation, as commonly found in most XML files.
+SVG produced by InkScape contains many information such as grouping elements, multiple transformation operations such as "rotate", "scale" etc. This is a fairly complicated hierarchical representation, as commonly found in most XML files.
 For most purposes, we need the bounding boxes for the paths, characters and images embedded in the PDF.
 SVG standard doesn't provide such bounding boxes; they must be calculated.

 This repository contains parser combinators (SVG operations follow EBNF syntax) that take an InkScape SVG and convert each graphics path, text path and image to an object.
 The hierarchical tree structure is flattened first; for each path, character and image we find out the groups it belongs to.